-Fiber (estimated dry matter content) = 4%
+Fiber (estimated dry matter content) = 3.3%

 |Estimated Nutrient Content|

-|Dry Matter Basis||26%||18%||48%|
+|Dry Matter Basis||29%||20%||43%|

-|Calorie Weighted Basis||22%||38%||40%|
+|Calorie Weighted Basis||24%||40%||36%|

-The third ingredient is cornmeal, a coarsely ground flour made from dried corn.
-Corn is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.
+The second ingredient is corn.
+Corn is an inexpensive and controversial cereal grain.
+And aside from its energy content, this grain is of only modest nutritional value to a dog.

-The fourth ingredient is wheat.
+The third ingredient is wheat.
 Wheat is another cereal grain and subject to the same issues as corn (previously discussed).

-The sixth ingredient is corn gluten meal.
+The fourth ingredient is corn gluten meal.
 Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.

-This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.
+And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

 On the brighter side, by-product meals are meat concentrates and contain nearly 300% more protein than fresh chicken.

-The eighth ingredient is beet pulp.
+The seventh ingredient is beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.